 Ryo Saito debuted with a cyclist gimmick, with a complicated finishing hold called the Cycling Yahoo.
 Though it was changed to "Dancing Yahoo" for a time, it's called the Cycling Yahoo today, many years after Saito last carried a bicycle to the ring.

 Genki Horiguchi originally debuted as a surfer.
 One of his finishers, a back-to-belly piledriver, is called the Beach Break.
 In fact, because Horiguchi was the first wrestler to make regular use of the move as a finisher, many wrestlers even outside Japan (e.g. Fire Ant of Chikara)) call it the Beach Break.
 However, Horiguchi hasn't been a surfer for nearly a decade and a half.

 Naoki Tanizaki was also a surfer character, sporting shorts in the ring and using a surf rock theme called Shining Wave.
 He still wears shorts and uses a version of the theme despite having no association with surfing anymore.

 Jeff Jarrett kept the guitar from when he wrestled in WWF as a country singer who would angrily bash people over the head with it and kept doing so after dropping the gimmick in WCW and future ventures.

 Why does Mark Henry have "WSM" (for "Worlds Strongest Man") on the back of his singlet?
 It's a callback to a tag team he had with MVP, who wore the letters "MVP" on the back of his ring gear.
-The team broke up after a few months, and MVP went to wrestle in New Japan during 2010, but Henry still has the letters on his ring gear.
+The team broke up after a few months, and MVP went to wrestle in New Japan during 2010, but Henry kept the letters on his ring gear.